RobotCasserole1736/OffseasonTraining/Chapter_1/lesson1.md

 Afterward, you should see a new folder named `OffseasonTraining`.

-Congradulations, you now have some software on your computer, which you can begin to edit.
+Huzzah!
+You now have some software on your computer, which you can begin to edit.

 ### Part 2 - Running Software